helloWorld598/projects/README.md

 ## ChatApp

-ChatApp is a full-stack CRUD application that enables all users in the server to send messages to one another in a chat room.
-The backend application was created using the Java Spring Boot Framework, while the front end was developed using the ReactJs framework.
-Users can send messages to one another because of the server's use of Web Sockets.
-Furthermore, JSON Web Tokens are utilised within the application to authorise users to access the application after they have authenticated, hence providing security to the site.
-Users can also update and delete their account details.
-The server also stores information on a database using MongoDB atlas.
+ChatApp is a full-stack CRUD application that enables all users in the server to send encrypted messages to one another in a chat room.
+The backend application was created using the Python Flask library using Jinja as the template engine for the frontend.
+The app generates keys and handles secure storage of the keys for each user to faciliate encrypted communications.
+The webserver also faciliates HTTPS.
+The server also stores information on a Sqlite database.

-To run the Chat application, start the server then run npm start in the directory of the client directory.
+To run the Chat application, start the server by running app.py in the root directory of ChatApp.
+Ensure that a directory named certs exists, containing the SSL certificate server_cert.crt and the private key to the cert called key.pem to enable HTTPS on the webserver.

 ## MazeSolver